What Is Family Mediation and When Should Families Consider It?

 Unlike litigation, a mediator doesn't impose decisions.
 And unlike therapy, our role isn't to diagnose or guide emotional healing.
 Instead, we are neutral professionals who facilitate dialogue, empowering families to make their own informed choices.
 Our process is built on self-determination, helping families collaboratively identify and commit to solutions that are practical, durable, and tailored to a family’s unique situation.

-Family disputes are deeply personal, woven into a complex history of relationships.
-A legal judgment might settle a property dispute, but it rarely mends fractured communication.
+Family disputes are woven into a complex history of relationships, shaped by a shared—and often disputed—history complicated by entrenched dynamics.
 Family dispute resolution acknowledges this reality, founded on the principle that sustainable agreements require mutual understanding and respect.
 The process helps families forge new ways of interacting, especially when children, shifting caregiving demands, or a family business is involved.

 Mediation has become increasingly recognized for its effectiveness, with courts integrating it to help families avoid the cost and emotional toll of litigation.
 The value of family mediation goes beyond efficiency; it represents a fundamental shift toward solutions centered on the family, not just the conflict.